railsware/global/README.md

 module.exports = environment
 ```

-Now you can use this variable in you code:
+Now you can use these `process.env` keys in your code:

 ```js
 import {init} from '@sentry/browser'